pytest-dev/pytest-inline/README.md

 - given(variable, value):
         Assign the value to the variable.

     Note that any number of given statements can be added.
 Below is a small example of this functionality.
-Additionally, the first given call must proceed either a Here() declaration or a assume() call if it is added.
+Additionally, the first given call must proceed either an itest() declaration or a assume() call if it is added.

     ```python {.line-numbers}
     def multiple_givens(a, c):
         b = a + c
-        Here().given(a, 2).given(c, a + 1).check_true(b == 5)
+        itest().given(a, 2).given(c, a + 1).check_true(b == 5)
     ```